 ⚜ ¥Coins logo & Yenko mascot

 Stefan, from Infobip’s Design team, illustrated the Yenko mascot Japanese-style, and I designed the ¥Coins logo using Centili’s colors.
-Gotham font was an excellent choice because we wanted a modern, minimal and memorable symbol.
+Gotham typeface was the choice because we wanted a modern, minimal and memorable symbol.
 The logo and quite playful mascot combined worked well and looked professional.
 Everybody loved it straight away!

 🔗 ¥Coins website & blog

-After some restructuring in development teams, a new web designer Tovla and I, as lead product designer, were transferred to newly created Designers team.
+After some restructuring in development teams, a new web designer Tovla and I, as lead product designer, were a new design team.
 Tight deadlines made us work under pressure, so original mockups were, to speak the truth, messy and shitty 💩 but we needed to start somewhere.

 Our design team had support from parent company’s designers: Gotal helped us with designing the main website, and Stefan helped with drawing and illustrating the Yenko mascot.
 My role was generally more front end and UX oriented in this project.
 Tovla and I coded and implemented website and blog using the Bootstrap and WordPress.